dimshust1985/test-task-ips-counter/README.md

 - Storage: SSD
 - Operating System: Windows 11

 The program processes a 120 GB uncompressed file in ~1 minute 30 seconds.
+(2GB RAM is used)